-4 Challenges Facing Trump And Republicans When It Comes To Health Care
+4 Challenges Trump And Republicans Face When It Comes To Health Care

 That's not to mention provisions that moderates — Maine's Susan Collins and Alaska's Lisa Murkowski — won't like, including changes to Medicaid and efforts to dismantle Planned Parenthood.
 As NPR's Susan Davis notes, a group of GOP senators from Medicare expansion states sent a letter Monday voicing concerns, and they would be tough votes for Collins and Murkowski if the bill includes Planned Parenthood defund language in the end.

-And remember, given that Republicans only have 52 senators, they can only afford to lose two votes (with Vice President Mike Pence again needing to be called in to break a tie).
+And remember, given that Republicans have only 52 senators, they can afford to lose just two votes (with Vice President Pence again needing to be called in to break a tie).

 3. "Resistance" and resentment